Continually Updated Clinical Reference

 In spite of these drawbacks, clozapine can be a valuable addition to the psychopharmacological choices when confronted with a patient whose behavioral problems do not respond to conventional medications and behavioral interventions.

-Treatment teams in long-term institutions have developed a variety of interventions for managing behavioral problems of mentally retarded people.
+Treatment teams in long-term institutions have developed a variety of interventions for managing behavioral problems of intellectually disabled people.
 These have ranged in complexity from simple one-step plans to multiple-step strategies.
 Positive reinforcement by rewarding desired behaviors or negative reinforcement by ignoring unwanted behaviors are often effective when applied consistently.
 More challenging problem behaviors require gathering detailed information, data analysis by experienced behavioral specialists, and implementing sophisticated strategies by trained treatment team members.

 Nevertheless, it is very beneficial to the patient if the psychiatrist, who is often the treatment team leader, is able to integrate psychopharmacological interventions with behavioral approaches.
 At times, this might require consulting behavioral specialists who might not be at a particular clinic.
 At other times, it might require guiding the care providers in the rudiments of behavioral management.